After the Fire, a Still Small Voice

-After the Fire, A Still Small Voice is the debut novel by author Evie Wyld published in August 2009 by Jonathan Cape in the UK and Pantheon Books in the US.
-It won the John Llewellyn Rhys Prize and a Betty Trask Award. and was also shortlisted for both the Orange Award for New Writers and International Dublin Literary Award.
+After the Fire, A Still Small Voice is the debut novel by English author Evie Wyld, published in 2009.
+It won the John Llewellyn Rhys Prize and was shortlisted for the International Dublin Literary Award.

 Plot introduction

 The story is set in Queensland on the East Coast of Australia and concerns two men from different generations, as described in the blurb on the back cover of the 2010 Vintage edition: